 - type of fencing material proposed

-- evidence that the existing fence no longer provides adequate fencing
+- evidence that the existing fence is no longer fit for purpose e.g. photos

-Under LAHC Asset Performance Standards, specify that all fencing must meet the following safety, function and appearance factors:
+LAHC Asset Performance Standards, specify that all fencing must meet the following safety, function and appearance benchmarks:

-It must not pose any hazards or possess any sharp edges and be structurally sound.
+The fence must not pose any hazards or possess any sharp edges and it must be structurally sound.
 Sharp metal edges including fence stapling should not be exposed.

 The fence structure must be generally sound and provide a reasonable level of security to restrict access by people and animals.
-It must be mainly straight and sound with no gap greater than 100mm; the rails should be true and straight with the posts/masonry upright.
+It must be straight and with gaps no greater than 100mm.
+Rails should be true and straight and the posts/masonry upright.

 The fence surface should be clean and free from holes - other than minor indentations.
 Some loose palings or dented panels are acceptable.

-- Materials to be used can include timber, metal, masonry (brick), mixed or composite.
+- Materials used can include timber, metal, masonry (brick), mixed or composite.

-A dividing fence is considered sufficient if the fence satisfies:
+A dividing fence is considered fit for purpose if it:

-- the purpose or use for which it was intended for, and
+- Fulfills the purpose or use for which it was intended

 Fencing material and height

-- LAHC accepts a variety of fencing materials.
-The final decision is negotiable between LAHC and the private owner.
-LAHC will consider issues of maintaining consistency with the local area, the private owner’s preferences, termite risk and risk of damage (e.g. installed next to a driveway).
+- LAHC will approve the use of a variety of fencing materials that will be jointly agreed to with the neighbour.
+Some factors LAHC will consider in reaching a decision include maintaining consistency with local area fencing, a private owner’s preferences, termite risk and risk of damage (e.g. installed next to a driveway).

-- LAHC will generally match the height of the existing fence unless otherwise negotiated.
-Fence height of either 1500mm or 1800mm constitutes ‘sufficient fencing’.
+- LAHC will generally match the height of the existing fence unless otherwise negotiated with 1500mm or 1800mm being the standard.

 Managing the work

-All fencing work initiated by the private adjoining owner must be undertaken by qualified fencing contractors and at least 7 days notice provided to LAHC prior to the commencement of work.
+All fencing work initiated by a private adjoining owner must be undertaken by qualified fencing contractors and at least 7 days notice provided to LAHC prior to the commencement of work.

 Cost of dividing fencing

-Under Section 25 of the Dividing Fences Act, Crown owners (as is the case for LAHC, RailCorp, Roads and Maritime Services etc.) are not legally required to contribute towards the cost of erecting/maintaining dividing fencing.
+Under Section 25 of the Dividing Fences Act, Crown owners (as is the case for LAHC) are not legally required to contribute towards the cost of erecting/maintaining dividing fencing.

 LAHC will generally pay up to 50% of the cost of erecting sufficient fencing and follow the relevant part of the Act which states the following: